pitter3/whats-cookin/README.md

 [Patrick Eitel](https://github.com/pitter3)

 ## Context:
 This is our first group project of Mod 2 at Turing School of Software & Design.
-We were given ~1 week to create this project from scratch using a provided comp found [here](https://frontend.turing.edu/projects/module-2/whats-cookin-part-one.html).
+We were given three weeks to create this project from scratch using a provided comp found [here](https://frontend.turing.edu/projects/module-2/whats-cookin-part-one.html) and [here](https://frontend.turing.edu/projects/module-2/whats-cookin-part-two-agile.html).

 ## Learning Goals:
 - Use object and array prototype methods to perform data manipulation.